-In order to minimize both the school and state-wide health impact of measles, the Connecticut Legislature passed SHB 7171 AAC Proof of Immunization Against Measles and Rubella for Certain Persons at Institutions of Higher Education.
+In order to minimize both the school and state-wide health impact of measles, the Connecticut Legislature passed SHB 7171 AAC Proof of Immunization Against Measles, Mumps, Rubella, and Varicella for Certain Persons at Institutions of Higher Education.
 This bill became effective July 1, 1989.
-This law states that if an individual was born after December 31, 1956, and enrolls as a part-time or full-time matriculated student at an institution of higher education in Connecticut, the individual must present either a certificate of immunization against measles and rubella, or laboratory evidence demonstrating said immunity.
+This law states that if an individual was born after December 31, 1956, and enrolls as a part-time or full-time matriculated student at an institution of higher education in Connecticut, the individual must present either a certificate of immunization against measles, mumps, rubella and varicella, or laboratory evidence demonstrating said immunity.
 Students will not be permitted to register without proper State immunization documentation.